 It’s better to have your car worked on before you go and by a mechanic you know and trust.
 Otherwise, you might be paying extra for towing fees, roadside assistance, or other unexpected costs along the way.

 - Look for rewards and club programs.

-Many gas and travel companies are doing what they can to lower the impact of high gas prices.
-Browse travel rewards programs such as those offered by your credit card company.
+Browse travel rewards programs.
 “Get a AAA Triptik.
 They will tell you where the cheapest gas stations are on your route,” says Maxa.
 This is a free service for everyone, not just AAA members.

 Other Transportation Options

-Don’t forget to research the costs of other transportation alternatives such as buses (Megabus and BoltBus are two discount bus lines), trains, ferries, cruises and rideshare programs.
+Research other transportation alternatives such as buses, trains, ferries, cruises, and rideshare programs.

 - Look for vacation packages.

 Online travel sites might offer discounted packages when booking hotel, car, and airfare all at the same time.

 - Think seasonally.

 Hotels in ski areas or hot winter vacation spots might have rooms available at a great discount during the summer months.